mindesik/docker-webstack/README.md

 # docker-nginx-php

-Image based on Debian jessie with pre-installed nginx and php-fpm 5.6.
+Image based on Debian jessie with pre-installed [Ajenti](http://ajenti.org) and Ajenti V hosting add-on.

 Use with: